mjdecker/mjdecker.github.io/_labs/software-testing/black-box-testing.md

 * You specify *rules* (which are more like *recipes*) in a file `Makefile` and the tool `make` uses these to build a program

 # make
-* Uses `Makefile` to build a program or perform some other operation

 |command|description|
 |---|---|